What Bastille learned from making revelatory tour doc ‘ReOrchestrated’

 “One thing that was overwhelming in watching the film back was how many moments felt huge and, by themselves, would have been massively significant but maybe got lost because there were just so many of them happening all the time,” he notes.
 “Part of being lucky enough to make stuff is thinking about the next thing all the time.”

-Watching ReOrchestrated, though, took him out of the “whirlwind cliché” of being a band in demand and made him look back and appreciate everything they’ve done – even if he does liken it to a “Clockwork Orange-esque eyes-peeled-back [situaiton], watching how some people perceive the last seven years of your life”.
+Watching ReOrchestrated, though, took him out of the “whirlwind cliché” of being a band in demand and made him look back and appreciate everything they’ve done – even if he does liken it to a “Clockwork Orange-esque eyes-peeled-back [situation], watching how some people perceive the last seven years of your life”.

 ‘ReOrchestrated’ is streaming now on Amazon Prime Video